mziegler/HowToBeAMonkey/README.md

 - figure out how to make Psion layer render quicker (pre-render when the map loads, and then show the already-rendered layer when the user zooms in?)

-- fix the bug where the psion data doesn't always get re-clustered when you zoom out, resulting in way too many labels on the map
+- ~~fix the bug where the psion data doesn't always get re-clustered when you zoom out, resulting in way too many labels on the map~~ fixed

-- fix the annoying CSS problem with the hilight labels
+- ~~fix the annoying CSS problem with the hilight labels~~ fixed

 - concatenate and minify javascript files for quicker page load